FunnyWolf/Viper/README_EN.md

   used in the process of Intranet penetration
 - Viper integrates basic functions such as bypass anti-virus software, intranet tunnel, file management, command line and so on
+- Viper features built-in red team LLM agent capable of intranet information gathering, lateral movement, phishing email generation, and more.
 - Viper has integrated 80+ modules, covering Resource Development / Initial Access / Execution / Persistence / Privilege
   Escalation / Defense Evasion / Credential Access / Discovery / Lateral Movement / Collection and other categories
 - Viper's goal is to help red team engineers improve attack efficiency, simplify operation and reduce technical threshold
-- Viper supports running native msfconsole in browser and multi - person collaboration

 <br>